On this page

 Menu Category: which category the app should belongs to.

-App Users: if the app is built for Customers to use, besides choosing Client* (Editable/ReadOnly/Hidden) or Hidden for Visibility, developers should also include Client as App Users in order to make the app accessible at the Customer Portal at https://my.company.domain/account, this is where Customers can access all the apps made available for them.
-If the Visibility is not set to Client* or Hidden, Customer access will be denied.
-Similarly, if the app is built for Guests to view published records, besides choosing Client* (Editable/ReadOnly/Hidden) for Visibility, developers should also include Guest as App Users in order to make the app viewable at https://company.domain/app_name, this is where Guest can access all the app's published records.
-If the Visibility is not set to Client*, Guest access will be denied.
+App Users: if the app is built for Customers to use, besides enabling Client Permissions (Read/Write/Delete), developers should also include Client as App Users in order to make the app accessible at the Customer Portal at https://my.company.domain/account, this is where Customers can access all the apps made available for them.
+If App Users does not include *Client*, Customer access will be denied.
+Similarly, if the app is built for Guests to view published records, developers should include Guest as App Users in order to make the app viewable at https://company.domain/app_name, this is where Guest can access all the app's published records.
+If the Client Read permission is not enabled, Guest access will be denied.
 Please note that for App Users, Client strictly refers to Customers, only include Client as App Users if you do want Customers to access the app at the Customer Portal.

-Publish Client's Post Automatically: app records need to be published (App Users should include Guest and App visibility must be set to Client*) before unregistered users can view them on the website (e.g: https://company.domain/app/app_name/record_slug).
+Publish Client's Post Automatically: app records need to be published (App Users should include Guest and Client Read permission must be enabled) before unregistered users can view them on the website (e.g: https://company.domain/app/app_name/record_slug).
 Normally, Clients do not have permission to publish records but for some apps, it is not necessary to moderate records created by Clients.
 By enabling this feature, new records created by Clients are published automatically without having to wait for Staff to do that.

 Record Versioning: this enables versioning for published records.
 When a staff with no publish or management privilege tries to save an already-published-record (public access can be blocked by not including Guest in App Users), a new version of the record is cloned instead, allowing the staff to make changes to the cloned version without changing the original one.
 Later, the staff may choose Request Merge to request privileged staff to update the original version with their modified version.
 For privileged staff, they can replace the original version with any version by choosing Replace The Original Version With This Version when viewing the choose version.
 Please note that versioning just clones the record content only, it doesn't clone the record's subapp entries or the original record's relationship (menu, widget etc).
 When updating, versioning will preserve the original record's ID, slug, view, public data and subapp entries/relationships.
 The Request Merge action should be handled by Automated Actions to notify privileged staff or request their approval when the event occurs (when the poster is not a supervisor but requesting to publish the record)